jo-im/SCPRv4/README.md

 through [Outpost](https://github.com/scpr/outpost), but all data models are here inside the SCPRv4 project.

-And speaking of data models... there are a lot of them, and some of them might seem like they overlap.
+And speaking of data models... there is a lot of them, and some of them might seem like they overlap.

 ### Content Models